 While there are lots of good reasons to install a pool sand filter, it’s worth looking at the other options and their relative pros and cons, too.
 If you decide to purchase a pool sand filter, there are a number of technical aspects to consider.
 Each is important in ensuring you get the right level of performance and top value for your money.

 Helping you get the information you need is exactly why BestReviews was created.
 We’ve been looking at the specifications of all the latest pool sand filters so we can give you a straightforward but comprehensive buying guide.
 If you’re ready to buy, one of our recommended models might well be what you’re looking for.
-There’s something there for all kinds of pool types and sizes.
-If you still have questions, you should find all the answers below.

 You have three main choices when it comes to pool filters: diatomaceous earth (DE), cartridge, and sand.

 DE filters offer the highest level of filtration, but it’s an expensive option and demands more time for maintenance.
 There are also health concerns surrounding the type of diatomaceous earth used in pool filters.
 It’s a severe irritant if inhaled or if the dust gets in your eyes.
 Some sources suggest that it’s carcinogenic.
 While others disagree, it’s not something we would recommend.

 Cartridge pool filters have a large surface area thanks to their pleated material.
 In general, they can filter out smaller particles (10 to 15 microns) than sand filters, thus making your pool water cleaner.
 However, the differences are rarely noticed.